 - 5.1 The "Brock Community" is all persons who have a direct relationship with or to the University.
-Brock Community Members are faculty members, employees, Students, visitors, volunteers and members of the Board of Trustees. - 5.2 "Code" refers to this Student Code of Conduct. - "Disability" as defined in full in the Ontario Human Rights Code. - 5.4 "Guest" means a person who is visiting a Student by invitation or consent on University Premises. - 5.5 "Knowing" refers to actual knowledge, or that which the Student ought to have reasonably known. - 5.6 "Licensed Facility" is any place on University Premises, or at University sanctioned activities that lawfully serve alcohol. - 5.7 "Misconduct" means actions by a Student that are in violation of their responsibilities under this Code. - 5.8 "Non-Academic Appeal Board" refers to a three person panel appointed by, and chaired by the Provost and Vice-President Academic.
-Whenever possible, Non-Academic Appeal Board will include a person appointed by the President of the Brock University Students' Union or Graduate Student Association, and a representative of the Human Rights and Equity Office. - 5.9 "Policy" means policies and other written regulations of the University, such as the Residence Community Standards, Alcohol Policy, Respectful Work and Learning Policy and Graduate/Undergraduate calendars. - 5.10 "Student" means a person who is registered in a course of study approved by the Senate; engaged in any academic work which leads to the recording and/or issue of a mark, grade or statement of performance by the appropriate authority in the University or another institution; entitled to a valid student card; those that are between sessions but entitled
+Brock Community Members are faculty members, employees, Students, visitors, volunteers and members of the Board of Trustees. - Code refers to this Student Code of Conduct. - Disability as defined in full in the Ontario Human Rights Code. - 5.4 "Guest" means a person who is visiting a Student by invitation or consent on University Premises. - Knowing refers to actual knowledge, or that which the Student ought to have reasonably known. - 5.6 "Licensed Facility" is any place on University Premises, or at University sanctioned activities that lawfully serve alcohol. - Misconduct means actions by a Student that are in violation of their responsibilities under this Code. - Non-Academic Appeal Board" refers to a three person panel appointed by, and chaired by the Provost and Vice-President Academic.
+Whenever possible, Non-Academic Appeal Board will include a person appointed by the President of the Brock University Students' Union or Graduate Student Association, and a representative of the Human Rights and Equity Office. - Policy" means policies and other written regulations of the University, such as the Residence Community Standards, Alcohol Policy, Respectful Work and Learning Policy and Graduate/Undergraduate calendars. - 5.10 "Student" means a person who is registered in a course of study approved by the Senate; engaged in any academic

-- because of student status to use University facilities; and/or those participating in the Intensive English Language Program. - 5.11 "Student Conduct Council" means a council comprised of Student volunteers and includes any person or persons authorized by the Director, Student Affairs (or designate) to determine whether a Student has violated this Code and to impose outcomes. - 5.12 "Student Host" means a Student who has a Guest by invitation or consent on University Premises. - 5.13 "Student Organizations" means student groups, clubs, or other organized persons including those ratified under the Brock University Students' Union, Graduate Students' Association, Student Organizations that have filed an event proposal under the Student Event Risk Management Procedures, and/or Student Organizations that use their affiliation with Brock University to organize, promote or facilitate an event or activity. - 5.14 "Support Services" includes, but are not limited to, Hadiya dagénhahs First Nations, Métis and Inuit Student Centre, , Human Rights and Equity , Student Health Services, Personal Counselling, Student Accessibility Services, Office of the Student Ombuds, International Services, Student Accounts and Financial Aid, Academic Advising, and appropriate resources from the larger community. - 5.15 "University" means Brock University. - 5.16 "University Premises" means building and lands owned, leased, operated, controlled, or supervised by the University.
+- work which leads to the recording and/or issue of a mark, grade or statement of performance by the appropriate authority in the University or another institution; entitled to a valid student card; those that are between sessions but entitled because of student status to use University facilities; and/or those participating in the Intensive English Language Program. - 5.11 "Student Conduct Council" means a council comprised of Student volunteers and includes any person or persons authorized by the Associate Director, Student Affairs (or designate) to determine whether a Student has violated this Code and to impose outcomes. - 5.12 "Student Host" means a Student who has a Guest by invitation or consent on University Premises. - 5.13 "Student Organizations" means student groups, clubs, or other organized persons including those ratified under the Brock University Students' Union, Graduate Students' Association, Student Organizations that have filed an event proposal under the Student Event Risk Management Procedures, and/or Student Organizations that use their affiliation with Brock University to organize, promote or facilitate an event or activity. - 5.14 "Support Services" includes, but are not limited to, Aboriginal Student Services, Human Rights and Equity, Student Health Services, Personal Counselling, Student Accessibility Services, Office of the Ombudsperson, International Services, Student Accounts and Financial Aid, Academic Advising, and appropriate resources from the larger community. - 5.15 "University" means Brock University. - 5.16 "University Premises" means building and lands owned, leased, operated, controlled, or supervised by the University.